vitorspda/learning-git-github/README.md

-start a working area (see also: git help tutorial) clone     Clone a repository into a new directory init      Create an empty Git repository or reinitialize an existing one
+start a working area (see also: git help tutorial) clone     Clone a repository into a new directory init      Create an empty Git repository or reinitialize an existing one mkdir     Create a folder inside the repository

-work on the current change (see also: git help everyday) add       Add file contents to the index mv        Move or rename a file, a directory, or a symlink restore   Restore working tree files
+work on the current change (see also: git help everyday) touch     Create a new file add       Add file contents to the index mv        Move or rename a file, a directory, or a symlink restore   Restore working tree files